 In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:

 - Constant fatigue

 - Decreased amounts of lean muscle mass

 - Signs of depression

 - Difficulty in articulating their speech

 How Is Low Testosterone Treated?

 There are a wide variety of potential solutions to a person’s low testosterone.
 Dr. Williams will start with a consultation and a blood test to determine the current levels of your testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

 The best way to begin treatment for low testosterone is to see a specialist and to discuss your options with them.
-To schedule an appointment with Dr. Williams, please call our office today at (903) 262-3900.
-We are a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall, and Kilgore.
+If you are suffering from symptoms commonly associated with low testosterone in the Tyler, TX area, contact urologist R. Clay Williams, D.O. today at (903) 262-3900 or request an appointment through our secure online form.
+We are just a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall, and Kilgore.